About the ‘Less is More’ Class

 - Share techniques for waste reduction, whether it be to one can a month, a quarter or a year.

-- Provide awareness that your actions do make a difference.
+- Create awareness that all of your actions do make a difference.

 Host the Class